Doormhenoh/Doormhenoh/README.md

-I’m documenting my journey into cybersecurity—follow along as I learn, build, and share projects that put security concepts into practice.
+I’m documenting my journey into cybersecurity, follow along as I learn, build, and share projects that put security concepts into practice.